Our Story

 Patient Care

-The physicians and nurse practitioners of IDAOC currently see patients across five acute care hospitals: Chapman Global Medical Center, Orange County Global Medical Center, Hoag Hospital Irvine, Hoag Orthopedic Institute, and Foothill Regional Medical Center.
-They also hold privileges at two long term acute care centers (LTAC), Kindred Hospital Westminster and Kindred Hospital Santa Ana, where care continues from the acute inpatient setting.
+The physicians and nurse practitioners of IDAOC currently see patients across six acute care hospitals: Hoag Hospital Irvine, Hoag Orthopedic Institute, Chapman Global Medical Center, Orange County Global Medical Center, South Coast Global Medical Center and Foothill Regional Medical Center.
+They also hold privileges at two long term acute care hospitals, Kindred Hospital Westminster and Kindred Hospital Santa Ana, where care continues from the short term acute care setting.
 In addition to clinical care, the providers of IDAOC are also involved in administrative duties as directors of infection control and antibiotic stewardship at the various hospitals in which they practice.

 Appointments

-In person appointments are available most Monday and Wednesday afternoons, from 1 pm to 5 pm.
-Telemedicine visits are also available during those times, as well as other days on a case by case basis.
-Due to the increased volume of calls and lack of in-person office staff on the non clinic days, your call may not be answered immediately.
-However, we will attempt to answer all messages left with the answering service within 24 hours.
-Please leave a clear and detailed message (with your name, date of birth, and if applicable, hospital at which you were hospitalized) if you would like a return phone call.
-Another option to contact us is via a text message to our office phone number (see patient engagement above).
-As with a voicemail, please leave a clear and detailed messaage including name and date of birth of the patient, and which hospital the patient was last evaluated, if applicable.
-You can also reach us via the blue chat bubble down below!
+Patients are typically seen in the office Tuesday through Thursday.
+Telemedicine visits are also available on a case by case basis.
+If you are unable to reach office staff via phone, please leave a clear and detailed message including your name and date of birth.
+We will attempt to answer all messages left with the answering service within 24 hours.
+Another option is to contact us via text message to our office phone number (see patient engagement above).
+As with a voicemail, please leave a clear and detailed message including name and date of birth of the patient.
+You can also reach us via the blue chat bubble down below.

 Patients are seen by appointment and referral only—walk-in visits are not accepted.
 Cancellations require a 24 hour notification or a fee may be assessed.
 If a patient requires a more urgent appointment than what is available, the referring provider should contact the office and speak to one of the physicians directly.